dan-lund/kiwi/README.md

 ## Installation
 ### From pre-built releases

-1. Download the latest release for your OS from the [Releases](https://github.com/yourusername/kiwi/releases) page.
+1. Download the latest release from the [Releases](https://github.com/dan-lund/kiwi/releases) page.

 2. Run the installer or unzip and launch the app.